This warm and easy, authentic Thai beef salad recipe is a popular Thai restaurant order but it’s no trouble to make at home.

 So in Nam Tok Neua, the dressing is actually part of the cooking process rather than a dressing added afterward.
 This makes the dish somehow more together, more juicy, more delicious and unique from any Western Style salad.

 The other defining factor is that Nam Tok is traditionally (and usually) eaten with sticky rice which soaks up the juices.
 Additional salad vegetables are served on the side to eat alongside it.
 This makes it more of a complete and filling meal than most salad green based salads.

 If you are going to serve this dish with sticky rice then you should start soaking an hour before you start marinating the beef.

 Step 1 – Take the beef steaks and wash them first and then dab them dry with a kitchen paper towel.
 Put the steak along with all the marinade ingredients in a suitable bowl for marinating.

 Mix together the ingredients with your fingers to get the marinade well into the beef, mixing the ingredients together and distributing the sugar as you squidge all the ingredients together.
-Bear in mind oyster sauce is quite strong so be careful with how much you add.
+Bear in mind is quite strong so be careful with how much you add.

 Cover and leave to stand for at least an hour in the refrigerator – longer if you want.

 Part Cooking the Beef